Opinion: Africa's COVID-19 lockdown — a death trap of another kind for the poor | DW | 26.03.2020

 At the same time, it should not be entirely left to governments.
 Charities and churches have an opportunity to practice what they preach.

-Africa has a flock of pastors and self-styled prophets who get around on private jets and flaunt the kind of opulence their followers cannot imagine for themselves.
-Those tithes people send via mobile money transfer for their spiritual services should now be diverted to the governments tasked with meeting the physical needs of the givers.
+Africa has a flock of pastors and self-styled prophets who travel on private jets and flaunt the kind of opulence their followers cannot imagine for themselves.
+Those tithes people send via mobile money transfer for their spiritual services should now be diverted to governments tasked with meeting the physical needs of the givers.

-After all, the war on COVID-19 belongs to all of us — and it will cost an enormous amont of money.
+After all, the war on COVID-19 is being fought by all of us — and it will cost an enormous amount to win.

 Deaths from the coronavirus continue to climb as about a third of the world's population is in lockdown.
 Follow DW for the latest.
 (26.03.2020)